Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Results

 \subsubsection{Ablation Study for Segmentation Network}

-To identify the most effective 2D representation for vertebra segmentation, we evaluated 23 projection techniques with the proposed Densenet121-Unet on both sagittal and coronal views, using five fold cross validation.
-The vertebra specific IoU and Dice trends are summarized in Figure \ref{fig:projection_selection_radar}, while the full quantitative results, including HD95 and the global projection scores, are reported in Supplementary Table \ref{tab:projection_benchmark}.
+To identify the most effective 2D representation for vertebra segmentation, we evaluated 23 projection techniques with the proposed DenseNet121-Unet on both sagittal and coronal views, using five-fold-cross-validation.
+The vertebra specific IoU and Dice trends are summarized in Figure \ref{fig:projection_selection_radar}, while the full quantitative results, including HD95 and the global projection scores, are reported in Supplementary Table S4.

 In Figure \ref{fig:projection_selection_radar}, the Energy projection (red curve) consistently traces the outer envelope of the radar plots across all vertebrae from C1 to C7 for both IoU and Dice, indicating that it dominates all other projections at every cervical level.
 Projections such as Inversion, Standard Deviation, and Variance form inner contours that remain close to Energy, reflecting competitive but slightly lower performance.
 In contrast, edge based projections like Gradient, Edge, and Hessian occupy the inner region of the plots with markedly smaller radii, showing reduced accuracy across all vertebrae.
 These patterns confirm that projections which preserve rich intensity statistics and bone contrast (for example Energy and variance based methods) are more informative for vertebral segmentation than those that rely mainly on sparse edge responses.
-Supplementary Figure \ref{fig:projection_comparison_qual} provides qualitative examples that mirror the radar plot, where Energy projection produces the most compact and anatomically faithful vertebral masks with fewer false positives than suboptimal projections.
+Supplementary Figure S13 provides qualitative examples that mirror the radar plot, where Energy projection produces the most compact and anatomically faithful vertebral masks with fewer false positives than suboptimal projections.

 Preprocessing ablations further showed that bone windowing before projection improved Dice and IoU by 1.82 and 2.60 percentage points respectively, while volume interpolation to at least 400 slices increased Dice by 5.51 points and reduced HD95 by 2.80 mm.
 Therefore, all subsequent experiments use Energy projection combined with bone windowing and volume interpolation as the default configuration for vertebra segmentation and downstream fracture classification.
-Additional supporting results are provided in Supplementary Section \ref{sec:S6}.
+Additional supporting results are provided in Supplementary Section S6.